 The Harwell Quantum Cluster brings together experts from across business, academia and the government to address the challenge of making quantum technology scalable.
 With strong links to Oxford University and a world-class local supply chain – including Oxford Instruments and ICEoxford – it’s a truly unique hub for investors in the transformative power of quantum technology.

-At the heart of the Cluster is the National Quantum Computing Centre (NQCC) , currently operational and set to fully open in 2023.
+At the heart of the Cluster is the National Quantum Computing Centre (NQCC).
 Backed by a £93 million investment from UK Research and Innovation (UKRI), our flagship institution is set to help the UK remain a world leader in this crucial field.
-Offering state-of-the-art meeting, office and laboratory space, it’s the ideal place for multi-disciplinary teams to make progress, whatever their area of quantum research.

 Our community and facilities

 We’re rapidly expanding the campus quantum community around NQCC, extending our expertise to communications, sensing and imaging.
-Other key players on campus include RAL Space, with its ultra-low temperature Quantum Space Lab, STFC Cryogenics, Element Six (the first to launch Quantum-Grade Diamond material), RedWave Labs and Nova Scientia.
+Other key players on campus include RAL Space, with its ultra-low temperature Quantum Space Lab, STFC Cryogenics, Element Six (the first to launch Quantum-Grade Diamond material) and RedWave Labs.
 With the arrival of the Extreme Photonics Application Centre (EPAC) in 2026, alongside the ISIS Neutron Source, the Harwell Quantum Cluster will have an unrivalled concentration of facilities and expertise.

 The Harwell difference